Published: 2025-12-31 — Updated on 2025-12-31

 Abstract

 The article focuses on 17th- to 19th-century glass bottles discovered during archaeological excavations and on demonstrating their research potential.
 Although these artefacts are numerous, they are recovered in highly variable states of preservation, most commonly fragmentary and corroded.
 Despite this, they remain undervalued by Polish researchers and are frequently omitted from analyses of archaeological assemblages.
 The article discusses the techno-stylistic features of bottles (among others, overall vessel forms, rim construction, and traces visible on bases), which evolved over the period in question.
-Reference is made to major foreign studies based on collections of complete and precisely dated artefacts.
-Against this background, the article highlights opportunities for further research on such material within the Polish context.
-It also considers areas in which these finds may prove particularly valuable, including the dating of archaeological contexts and the reconstruction of historical glass-making technologies.
 Examples are drawn from the assemblage recovered at the Tykocin castle site.
+The history of the production and use of storage bottles in the modern era was also discussed.
+Reference was made to the most important foreign studies based on collections of complete and precisely-dated artefacts.
+Against this background, the possibilities and limitations of interpreting these finds were emphasized.

 Keywords: